-Pertussis, Whooping Cough Treatment and Prevention
+Pertussis – Whooping Cough and Homeoprophylaxis

+HP will help increase the immune system’s natural response to pertussis, whooping cough.
 Homeopathic remedies will help a person with the whooping cough relieve their symptoms effectively and naturally.

-This is the prescription only pertussis nosode is available through the Homeoprophylaxis Program (HP) under supervision by certified Homeopath in HP.
+The pertussis nosode is available through the Homeoprophylaxis Program (HP) under supervision by certified Homeopath in HP.

 - Pertussin is used as a preventative to build the immune system before exposure to the whooping cough and during any epidemic as a prevention.